Shujaat suggests PM to allow Nawaz for medical treatment abroad

 Shujaat Hussain further said that there is no allegation of being anti-state on Nawaz Sharif, there are only financial misappropriations charges on him, in such cases the judiciary should not be put to test, this can cause far-reaching dangerous results.

-Earlier, Special Assistant to Prime Minister Naeemul Haq and Secretary General PTI Amir Mehmood Kiyani called on Chaudhry Shujaat Hussain & Speaker Punjab Assembly Chaudhry Pervez Elahi at his residence Saturday.
+Earlier, Special Assistant to Prime Minister Naeemul Haq and Secretary General PTI Amir Mehmood Kiyani called on Chaudhry Shujaat Hussain and Speaker Punjab Assembly Chaudhry Pervez Elahi at his residence on Saturday.

 “In the political nature cases, decisions are used as examples which result in creation of problems, other people also put burden on the courts by using such cases as basis, there is difference between the verdicts of the courts and executive decisions of the government because executive measures are taken under discretionary powers in extraordinary circumstances and these do not become judicial examples,” he said in a statement on Saturday.